btarg/requiem-vault/GM/First Session/Library/Aftermath.md

 It is not safe to remain here.
 You begin moving to the door, attempting calling in your success on your way out.
 (Random player), you pull out your phone from your jacket to call for an evac team.
 The moment the screen flickers to life, thin tendrils of acrid smoke begin to curl from its seams.
 It grows unnaturally hot in your hand within seconds.

 You instinctively drop the device.
-It clatters onto the dusty stone floor, smoke now pouring out more thickly before sputtering out, leaving it completely dead.
-The air around it shimmers faintly for a moment.
+It clatters onto the dusty stone floor, smoke now pouring out more thickly, before sputtering out, leaving it completely dead.
+The air around the phone shimmers faintly for a moment.
 The others also quickly abandon their electronics.

-The ambient magical energy, the sheer concentration of Ichor and residual Catalyst contamination in this Library, is far higher than anticipated.
-Complex technology is unreliable at best, and potentially hazardous, within these walls.
+The sheer concentration of Ichor and residual Catalyst contamination in the area is far higher than anticipated.
+Using complex technology is hazardous within these walls.
+It will be hours until anyone outside becomes concerned enough to evacuate you from the Library.
 You're cut off.

 Reaching the massive, ornate doors through which you entered, you find your exit barred.
 Where before there was only heavy, mundane wood and metal, intricate, glowing blue runes now crawl across the door's surface like icy veins.
 A low, resonant hum emanates from them, and the air before the doors feels thick and resistant.

 **Interacting with the Door (Before or During Combat):**

-The door has 25 HP.
+The warded door has 25 HP.
 It has no weakness, but is immune to PSY, ELEC, COLD and CHEM.